 When creating your own images, ask yourself how things look?

-Can you use line, shape, colour and texture to match up with what you have envisioned?
+Can you use line, shape, color and texture to match up with what you have envisioned?

 What are the best compositional elements that will bring out the best in your food?